"We [Waldorf teachers] want to be aware that physical existence

 “If you do not use your own powers [for improvement]...the ground you stand on will be pulled out from under your feet.
 The purified world will develop over and beyond you [i.e., spiritual evolution will continue without you].
 You will be excluded from it.
 If this is your choice, then yours is the black path.
 But those from whom you separate yourself tread the white path ...
 [The] temptation of personal salvation on the ‘black’ path is the greatest we can conceive of.
 The white path, on the other hand, does not seem tempting at all.
 It does not appeal to our egotism ...
 Thus those seeking salvation only for themselves will almost certainly choose the black path ...
 [W]e must not expect occultists on the white path to provide any instructions on the development of the egotistic I [i.e., to encourage egotism]”. — Rudolf Steiner, HOW TO KNOW HIGHER WORLDS (SteinerBooks, 2002), pp. 204-205.

 Steiner himself spoke of freedom; he himself held it up as a goal.
-But how much freedom do you have if your only choices are the path of evil and the path of virtue?** This is really no choice at all, given that evildoers will pay an enormous price (they will lose their souls), while good-doers will reap an enormous payoff (they will evolve upward toward ultimate divinity).
+But how much freedom do you have if your only options are the path of evil and the path of virtue?** Anthroposophy effectively eliminates any real power of choice, given that evildoers will pay an enormous price (they will lose their souls), while good-doers will reap an enormous payoff (they will evolve upward toward ultimate divinity).
+If you understand these alternatives properly, as described in Anthroposophy, there is only one choice you can reasonably make: It is to embrace Anthroposophy, which lays out for you the white path.

-Steiner’s conception of freedom, such as it was, was Germanic or fundamentalist.
-He wanted to help us free ourselves of our base, ignoble tendencies.
-Good people rise above their egotistic desires and work for the good of all, not just themselves.*** They “free” themselves of egotism.
-This is excellent.
-Surely we should want to free ourselves in this manner.
-But this sort of “freedom” is very different from the pro-active ability to make choices from a range of potentially beneficial options.
-Anthroposophy offers no such range of choices.
+Steiner’s conception of freedom, such as it was, was Germanic or — if you prefer — fundamentalist.
+Steiner wanted to help us free ourselves of our low, ignoble tendencies.
+Good people rise above their egotistic desires and work for the good of all, not just for their individual gain.*** They “free” themselves of egotism.
+So far so good.
+Arguably we should indeed free ourselves in this manner.
+But this sort of “freedom” is very different from the pro-active ability to make choices among a range of potentially beneficial options.
+Anthroposophy offers no such range of options.
 You can walk the black path and go to your doom, or you can walk the white path (i.e., the path laid out by Steiner) and go to your reward.
+Understood in a larger sense — the sense that most of us mean when we speak of freedom — Anthroposophy and Waldorf schools do not emphasize freedom or prepare students for it.
+Rather, they push individuals toward a narrow, constricting position in which only a single choice can sensibly be made.

 When children graduate from Waldorf schools, they are — in theory — free to decide how to live the rest of their lives.
 But those students who spent many years in the Waldorf system will have been molded to prefer a single path, the one-and-only good path, the path of Anthroposophy.
 Of course, not all Waldorf graduates become Anthroposophists.
 Waldorf schools often fail in their effort to “free” students of the desire to go astray.
-But Waldorf schools strive to succeed.
+But Waldorf schools strive to succeed at their self-appointed, often clandestine, messianic task.
 They work to point students down the true path, as defined by themselves, which means as defined by Rudolf Steiner.

 * Steiner’s use of the terms “white” and “black” is loaded.
 White is good, black is evil.
+[See "White/Black".]
 In his day, such usage was common and, perhaps, acceptable.

-** Anthroposophists sometimes suggest that there are differing lanes on the true path, and we can freely choose among them.
+** Anthroposophists sometimes suggest that there are differing lanes on the true path, and we can freely choose among these.
 This is not, however, the legacy Steiner established.
-Steiner identified various paths that, he said, had been appropriate at prior stages of human evolution but that were no longer adequate.
+Steiner identified various approaches that, he said, had been appropriate at prior stages of human evolution but that are no longer adequate.
 The right path for modern people, he said, is Rosicrucianism.
 [See “Rosy Cross”.]
-By this, he meant Rosicrucianism as reworked by himself — that is, Anthroposophical Rosicrucianism.
-Indeed, all paths and teachings that he affirmed in any way were paths and teachings that he reworked to suit his own vision.
-All of the older true paths led to the new path, the one true path now.
+By this, he meant Rosicrucianism as reworked by himself — that is, Anthroposophical Rosicrucianism (which effectively boils down to Anthroposophy per se).
+Indeed, all approaches and teachings that he affirmed in any way are approaches and teachings that he reworked to suit his own vision.
+All of the older true approaches led to the new true approach, the one true path now: Anthroposophy.

-Why didn’t he identify Anthroposophy itself as the true path?
-He did, but in a somewhat tortuous manner.
-He claimed that Anthroposophy is not a religion but a science — specifically, the “science” of using clairvoyance to study the spirit realm.
-As a science, Anthroposophy is a discipline, not a communion or worshippers.
-Hence, it is not, in itself, a body of religious or spiritual practices (although, most of the time, directly and indirect;y, he indicated that it is).
-He claimed that Anthroposophy is the objective body of knowledge that illuminates the spiritual realities we need to recognize in our religious or spiritual endeavors.
+Why did Steiner identify Rosicrucianism, instead of Anthroposophy itself, as the true path?
+It was a distinction without a real difference.
+Steiner claimed that Anthroposophy is not a religion but a science — specifically, the “science” of using clairvoyance to study the spirit realm.
+As a science, Anthroposophy is not, in itself, a body of religious or spiritual practices (although, contradicting himself, he often indicated that it is this).
+He claimed that Anthroposophy is the objective body of knowledge we need for our religious or spiritual endeavors.
 This is why he was prepared to see a separate church established, the Christian Community, which uses the “knowledge” provided by Anthroposophy to inform its faith.
 [See “Christian Community”.]
-In practice, there is scarcely a hair’s breadth of difference between Anthroposophy, Anthroposophical Rosicrucianism, and the Anthroposophical Christian Community.
+The Christian Community is the religion, Anthroposophy is the science underlying the religion.
+Likewise, Steiner designated Rosicrucianism, rather than Anthroposophy itself, as the correct path for spiritual aspirants today: Rosicrucianism is the path, Anthroposophy is the light illuminating the path.
+But in fact, as defined by Steiner, there is scarcely a hair’s breadth of difference between Anthroposophy, the Anthroposophical Christian Community, and Anthroposophical Rosicrucianism.
+They are all the same path, the path laid out by Steiner.

 *** In accordance with Germanic tradition, “all” may be the tribe, the nation, or the world.